What is Wire Ampacity?

-What is Ampacity?
-Ampacity is the maximum electrical current (Amperes or “Amps”) that safely exist in a given size of conductor.
+Wire ampacity is the maximum electrical current (Amperes or “Amps”) that safely exist in a given size of conductor.
 Wires are made of 2 basic components: a copper conductor and the wire insulation that surrounds it.
 The temperature of the conductor will rise as the current level increases.
-The Ampacity calculation is critical in that it will determine the wire size and temperature rating of the wire insulation required for the application.
+The wire ampacity calculation is critical in that it will determine the wire size and temperature rating of the wire insulation required for the application.
 Choose a conductor that is too small for the given electrical load and you could end up with an overheating condition that could lead to wire insulation damage, shortened lifespan and ultimately melting of the wire insulation causing an electrical fire.
 Electrical fires consume tens of thousands of structures each year that result in billions of dollars in damages, thousands of civilian injuries of which some are fatal.
-So using wires that have the right Ampacity is critical to safety.
+So using wires that have the right ampacity is critical to safety.

 Note: Wire insulation materials also vary for specific applications.
 Besides the temperature rating, other wire insulation attributes include:

 - Low smoke (for automotive / in-cabin applications)

 Begin calculating wire ampacity with the National Electrical Code (NEC), which provides tables (Article 310) that list the ampacity for any given conductor size relative to the temperature rating of the wire insulation.
 The tables show the ampacities as wires in free air and up to 3 wires in a raceway (this includes conduit, cable jackets, etc).
 If more than 3 wires carry current in a raceway, then you will have to de-rate the ampacity of the wires based on the factors provided by Article 310.

 The ampacity of the wire is determined by the amount of current in the wire at the point in which the conductor’s temperature rises 30°C.